remi-dupre/testcase-rs/README.md

 ### Facebook Hackercup

-The `#[hackercup]` will generate your main function for a single instance, it will automatically iterate over all problems and parse inputs using the `TestCase` trait.
+The `#[hackercup]` will generate your main function from the solution for a single case, it will automatically iterate over all cases and parse inputs using the `TestCase` trait usually implemented through its derive.

 ```rust
 use testcase_derive::{hackercup, TestCase};